United Workers' Party (Dominica)

-The United Workers' Party is a centrist political party in Dominica.
+The United Workers' Party (UWP) is a centrist political party in Dominica.
 As of the 2022 general election, the party is not represented in the House of Assembly of Dominica, after boycotting the general election.
 The past Leader of the Opposition in the Assembly is Lennox Linton.

 The United Workers' Party with less than 34% of the votes was the majority party in Dominica's parliament from 1995 until 2000, led by party co-founder Edison James as Prime Minister of Dominica.

 The party now has a new leader, Thomson Fontaine who is the current Leader of the Opposition.
 In the 2014 general elections, the party won 6 seats out of the 21.
 This was reduced to 3 in 2019, and 0 in 2022 following a boycott of the 2022 general elections.

 History

 The party was founded in 1988 by Edison James, Julius Timothy, Vernice Bellony, Norris Prevost, Dennis La Bassiere and others.
 In the 1990 elections, the UWP won 6 of the 21 seats and became the official opposition.
 In 1995, the UWP won 11 seats at the general elections forming the first UWP government headed by Edison James as prime minister.

 At the 31 January 2000 elections, the party won 43.3% of the popular vote and 9 out of 21 elected members of parliament.
 Though it captured the most popular votes, it got fewer seats than the Dominica Labour Party.
 The party was therefore once again in opposition.
 James continued to lead the party, which set up a tough campaign for the 5 May 2005 elections, but lost 1 seat.
 After the election, this time receiving fewer votes than the Dominica Labour Party, the party held 8 seats in Parliament and remained in opposition.

 In December 2005, James stood down as political leader and was replaced by Attorney Earl Williams, Minister of Communications and Works in the last UWP administration.
 Williams defeated founding member and then Deputy Leader Julius Timothy who also sought the leadership of the party.
 As a result Timothy, the Minister of Finance under the UWP government, left the party and crossed the floor to join the Dominica Labour Party government.
 This resulted in the UWP being reduced to seven seats in Parliament.